Leaky Gut Causes Health Issues

 - Exercise helps the body deal with stress.

 The above are just a few examples of what you can do to help control the effects of stress on the body.
+Your doctor may also have some additional suggestions to recommend.

-As you can see, that having a leaky gut is serious and you need to take corrective action as soon as you can.
+As you can see, having a leaky gut is serious and you need to take corrective action as soon as you can.
 The sooner you begin to eat properly through the diet, your gut will begin to heal over time and you should start feeling better.
 In some cases, eliminate most of the medications you were taking before being diagnosed with a leaky gut.

 You also found out that the biggest culprit to a leaky gut is gluten.
 By starting a gluten-free diet, you will begin to heal the gut and the other health conditions related to the eating of gluten.
 Be sure to follow your doctor’s advice on the diet.